 - Facial Mist or Spray – Facial mists are god-sent – they energize and refresh your skin like no other.
 You can also use this to clean makeup 🙂 Here are 2 of my faves – Aglow Face Mist (this one comes in a 10 ml size – perfect for small purses on the go) and Elixir from Caudalie in mini size

 - Toothbrush, toothpaste and mini mouth wash

 - Makeup Kit – Lip gloss or lip balm, eye pencil, compact powder.
 Get my travel make up guide

 - Other essential items for her – Tampons, liners, hair ties

-- Medicine for long flights – These health and medical items will help you fly easy.
+These health and medical items will help you fly easily.
 These are some common OTC drugs that frequent flyers use and we have found them to be beneficial.
 (This is not a medical prescription, if you have serious health concerns, please consult your physician).

-- Gravol – For people who experience nausea or dizziness while take off or landing, can use Gravol
+- Gravol – For people who experience nausea or dizziness while taking off or landing, can use Gravol

-- Pain killer – Don’t forgot to carry OTC pain killers.
-They are useful on flight and after
+- Pain killer – Don’t forget to carry OTC pain killers.

 - sleeping pills or sleeping aid like Melatonin